Media Center11 Things You May Not Know About Refugees

 People in the United States have concerns about refugees coming here.
 We get that.
 We understand.
 But we also know that many Americans have strong misconceptions about just who refugees are, especially about Syrian refugees.
 Here are answers to the kinds of questions we often get – answers that may surprise you.

-Predominately-Muslim countries are bearing most of the burden of the Syrian refugee crisis.
-According to the United Nations Refugee agency, 2.5 million refugees are in Turkey, while Jordan, Iran, Lebanon, and Pakistan combined have another 4.3 million displaced people living in those countries.
+Actually, predominately-Muslim countries are bearing most of the burden of the Syrian refugee crisis.
+According to the United Nations Refugee agency, 3.6 million refugees are in Turkey, while Jordan, Iran, Lebanon, and Pakistan combined have another 1.9 million refugees living in those countries.
 In Lebanon, one out of three people is a Syrian refugee.
 Though these are refugees who are not settling permanently, they still have a huge impact on already strained resources and infrastructure- schools, housing and other services.
-The 85,000 – 12,587 from Syria – who were resettled in the United States in 2016 is a small number by comparison.
+The 22,874 (41 from Syria) who were resettled in the United States in 2018 is a small number by comparison.

 4. I’ve heard that most of the Syrian refugees coming here are men who are leaving their wives and children behind.
 Is that true?